David0864/Ink-Insights-/README.md

 Sign Up or Log In :

-If you are a new user, click on the "Sign Up" link and fill in the required information to create an account. <br>
+If you are a new user, click on the "Sign Up" link & fill in the required information to create an account. <br>
 If you are a returning user, click on the "Log In" link & enter your credentials to access your account.

 Explore Book Club Features :